matt63/OracleWorkflowScript/README.md

 # su -m is Linux only

 The script uses **su -m** to preserve the settings when switching to the Oracle user.
-This option does not appear to be supported on non-Linux, so if you get an error, use the AIX version of the script instead.
+This option does not appear to be supported on non-Linux, so if you get an error, use workflow_AIX.sh instead.

+This script also assumes bash is available on your system.

 # Running as a mount job superscript